 I have written about the famous female programmer in which I have mentioned the most famous female programmers along with the very first female programmer, Ada Lovelace.
-Today I came up with a detailed information about her.
+Today I have come up with detailed information about her.
 Hope you will enjoy reading about this awesome personality.

 Who was Ada Lovelace?

 Ada Lovelace was the first Female computer programmer who was a mathematics genius worked with Charles Babbage to build a mechanical device named “the difference engine”.
 She also utilized his knowledge while working with another machine “Analytical Engine” to solve the mathematical problems.
 Then she was familiar with Babbage’s work and gave a set of instructions to calculate Bernoulli numbers.
 Contribution of the Ada Lovelace to the field of computer was not exposed until 1950, but the U.S Department of Defense named a newly established computer language “Ada” in the year 1980.

 Child life of Ada Lovelace

 Ada Lovelace was born on December 10, 1815, for the poet Lord Byron and Anne Isabelle Milbanke.
 The poet seemed moody and unpredictable temperament sometimes, so her mother left him and took Ada with her.
 After a few months, Byron left England and died due to disease when Ada was eight years old.
 Ada’s mother decided to appoint some tutors for maths and science to prevent Ada from developing her father’s behavior.
 She also believed that these teaching activities would help her to improve her self-control activity.